 GTAs are a vital component of the academic community at KU.
-This page contains information on CTE’s New GTA Conference, which takes place at the commencement of both the fall and spring semesters, GTA Tutorial Resources, Teaching the ‘Whole Student,’ the Final Fridays Workshop Series, CTE’s Book Club, as well as our Graduate Seminar Modules.
+This page contains information on CTE’s New GTA Conference, which takes place at the commencement of both the fall and spring semesters, GTA Tutorial Resources, Teaching the ‘Whole Student,’ the Final Fridays Workshop Series, CTE’s GTA Teaching Development Group, as well as our Graduate Seminar Modules.

 All first-time GTAs must complete all components of the New GTA Orientation during their first semester of teaching.
 This orientation consists of three components:

-- All new GTAs will receive information from their departments about how to access the Online Tutorial.
+- All new GTAs will receive information from their departments about how to access the Online Policy Tutorial that will be made available on Blackboard two weeks before the first day of class.

-- All new GTAs must complete the online tutorial, regardless of where they attend the in-person orientation (CTE Conference or approved departmental orientation).
+- All new GTAs must complete the Policy Tutorial, regardless of where they complete the conference/follow-up (CTE Remote Conference and New GTA Follow-up Session or approved departmental orientation).

-- Questions about access or the content of the questions should be directed to Judy Eddy at email@example.com.
+- Questions about access or the content of the questions should be directed to Kaila Colyott at firstname.lastname@example.org.

-- New GTAs must achieve a score of 100% on the tutorial no later than the 16th of January.
+- New GTAs must achieve a score of 100% on the Policy Tutorial no later than the first day of class.

-- New GTAs must register to attend the session of their choice.
+- New GTAs must register to attend the session of their choice through Blackboard.

 GTA Tutorial Resources

-The GTA Tutorial Resources are available to new GTAs prior to their first semester teaching as part of the New GTA Training.
-The resources link you to information you will need to understand as a Graduate Teaching Assistant (GTA) at the University of Kansas.
+The GTA Tutorial Resources are available to new GTAs prior to their first-semester teaching as part of the New GTA Training.
+The resources link you to the information you will need to understand as a Graduate Teaching Assistant (GTA) at the University of Kansas.
 The resources are organized into four major segments: Privacy and Disability Information, Consenting Relationships and Sexual Harassment, Professional Expectations, and Academic Integrity.

 Teaching the ‘Whole Student’